umar12Fa/askless-flutter-client/README.md

 Thank you for using Askless!

-Thanks also ALL the developers who developed the libraries that Askless uses and the authors of these two very good articles!
+Thanks also ALL the developers who developed the libraries that Askless rely on and the authors of these two very good articles!
 [A Comprehensive Guide to Flutter WebRTC](https://www.100ms.live/blog/flutter-webrtc) and [Flutter-WebRTC: A Complete Guide](https://www.videosdk.live/blog/flutter-webrtc).

 ## License